oracle-livelabs/database/video-on-demand-with-nosql-database/create-populate-tables/create-populate-tables.md

     ![capturenosql](./images/capturenosql.png)

-7. Click **Table rows**
+7. Click **Explore data**

-  Copy/Paste the following 3 commands below in the **Query** text box.
+  Copy/Paste the following 3 commands below in the **SQL statement** text box.
 Because this JSON document is complex, it is easiest to copy/paste into the field.
   However, you could have typed it all in.
-Then click on **Run Query**
+Then click on **Execute**

   ![table-row-insert](./images/table-row-insert.png)

-Command 1
+  SQL statement 1

   ````
   <copy>